|

 however strongly advised to take buying or selling legal advice only

 from a registered Notary or Lawyer.
-Some consideration prior to making your buying decision:

 - Facilities: Are they close enough to you, schools, grocer, pharmacy, etc. If not, how far are you prepared to travel.
 What facilities do you need often?